 Youth Making a Difference (YMAD), a Utah non-profit organization, is preparing for service expeditions in the Spring of 2017.
 YMAD is assembling a team of high school aged students (Currently Sophmores or Juniors) from the Wasatch Front, as well as the Denver area, to participate in expeditions to India.
 They will be trained in leadership skills, fundraising, community service and humanitarian work.
 Students will be participating in gathering educational and medical supplies, charitable donations, and other items.
 Participants will then travel to India to distribute the collected items and perform service-related tasks and interact with children at the various orphanages and government schools in India.
 For questions regarding these expeditions please contact Eden

 Teens must raise $3900 to participate in the expedition.
 Because YMAD is a 501c(3) all the funds raised are tax deductible.

 INCLUDES: Year long leadership training courses, flight, all transportation, evacuation insurance, lodging and meals.

 DOES NOT INCLUDE: Passport ($100), Visa ($95), Spending Money ($200) and personal travel supplies.

 Applications for the Spring 2017 are NOW available!
 Once you fill out this portion of the application, we will contact you to schedule your interview and submit the remaining documents we will require.
 Please note that you will need a medical release from your doctor in order to apply.

-The deadline for the application is May 21st.
-All complete applications received by that date will be considered.
-Legal documents, a photo of applicant, and $25 non refundable check will be due at the time of the interview, Interviews will be held May 23 & 24th between 6:00 PM and 10:00 PM.
+The deadline for the application is June 30th All complete applications received by that date will be considered.
+Legal documents, a photo of applicant, and $25 non refundable check will be due at the time of the interview.
+Interview dates will vary depending on location.

 You will need a GMAIL account to use the google doc forms below, they are free.